layrjs/layr/docs/introduction/web-app.md

 The frontend is made of two components:

 - `Message` inherits from the backend's `Message` component thanks to the cross-layer component inheritance ability.
-- `Guestbook` defines a new [`Component`](https://liaison.dev/docs/v1/reference/component).
+- `Guestbook` defines a new [`Component`](https://layrjs.com/docs/v1/reference/component).

 ##### `Message` Component

-Liaison embraces the object-oriented approach in all aspects of an application and allows you to organize your code in a way that is as cohesive as possible.
-Traditionally, domain models and UI views are completely separated, but we think that [another way is possible](https://liaison.dev/blog/articles/Do-We-Really-Need-to-Separate-the-Model-from-the-UI-9wogqr).
-So, the "Liaison way" is to co-locate a model and its views in the same place — a Liaison [`Component`](https://liaison.dev/docs/v1/reference/component).
+Layr embraces the object-oriented approach in all aspects of an application and allows you to organize your code in a way that is as cohesive as possible.
+Traditionally, domain models and UI views are completely separated, but we think that [another way is possible](https://layrjs.com/blog/articles/Do-We-Really-Need-to-Separate-the-Model-from-the-UI-9wogqr).
+So, the "Layr way" is to co-locate a model and its views in the same place — a Layr [`Component`](https://layrjs.com/docs/v1/reference/component).

 The `Message` component is composed (besides the attributes and methods that are inherited from the backend) of two views:

 - `Viewer()` represents a view to display a message.
 - `Form()` represents a form to edit a message.

-Both views are just methods that return some [React elements](https://reactjs.org/docs/rendering-elements.html) and they are prefixed with the [`@view()`](https://liaison.dev/docs/v1/reference/react-integration#view-decorator) decorator that essentially does two things:
+Both views are just methods that return some [React elements](https://reactjs.org/docs/rendering-elements.html) and they are prefixed with the [`@view()`](https://layrjs.com/docs/v1/reference/react-integration#view-decorator) decorator that essentially does two things:

 - First, it binds a "view method" to a specific component, so when the method is executed by React (via, for example, a reference included in a [JSX expression](https://reactjs.org/docs/introducing-jsx.html)), it has access to the bound component through `this`.
 - Second, it observes the attributes of the bound component, so when the value of an attribute changes, the view is automatically re-rendered.